Valdis Dombrovskis

 Dombrovskis served as Minister for Finance of Latvia from 2002 to 2004.
 He then served as a Member of the European Parliament (MEP) for the New Era Party from 2004 to 2009.
-He became the Prime Minister of Latvia 2009, serving until his resignation in 2014.
+He became the Prime Minister of Latvia in 2009, serving until his resignation in 2014.
 He was Vice-President of the European Commission for the Euro and Social Dialogue from 2014 to 2019.
 Following the resignation of Lord Jonathan Hill, Dombrovskis served as European Commissioner for Financial Stability, Financial Services and the Capital Markets Union from 2016 to 2020.
 Following the resignation of Phil Hogan, it was announced that he would take over the portfolio for Trade.

 Education and science career

 Born in Riga to a family with Polish roots (the original Polish surname is Dąbrowski), Dombrovskis earned a bachelor's degree in economics for engineers from Riga Technical University in 1995 and a master's degree in physics from the University of Latvia in 1996.
 He worked as a laboratory assistant at the Institute of Physics of the University of Mainz in Mainz, Germany, from 1995 to 1996, as an assistant at the University of Latvia's Institute of Solid-State Physics in 1997, and as a PhD student at the A. James Clark School of Engineering at the University of Maryland, College Park for electrical engineering in 1998.